 We have granted share-based compensation awards, including share options and restricted shares, to various employees, key personnel and other non-employees to incentivize performance and align their interests with ours.
 We adopted a share incentive plan on December 30, 2010, or the 2010 Plan, a second share incentive plan on November 18, 2013, as supplemented, or the 2013 Plan, and a third share incentive plan on April 24, 2014, as supplemented, or the 2014 plan.
 Under the 2010 Plan, we are authorized to issue a maximum number of 26,822,828 common shares of our company upon exercise of the options or other types of awards (excluding an aggregate of 8,410,200 shares already issued to the directors who are our founders upon exercise of founder options, which were not granted pursuant to the 2010 Plan).
-As of March 31, 2017, options to purchase a total of 1,421,345 common shares of our company were outstanding under the 2010 Plan.
-As of March 31, 2017, 2,608,740 restricted shares (excluding those forfeited) have been granted to certain executive officers and other employees under the 2010 Plan.
+As of March 31, 2018, options to purchase a total of 349,815 common shares of our company were outstanding under the 2010 Plan.
+As of March 31, 2018, 4,830,315 restricted shares (excluding those forfeited) have been granted to certain executive officers and other employees under the 2010 Plan.
 Under the 2013 Plan, we are authorized to issue a maximum number of 9,073,732 restricted shares to members of our senior management, counsel or consultant to our company.
-Under the 2014 Plan, we are authorized to issue a maximum number of 14,195,412 restricted shares to our directors, officers, employees and advisors or consultants to our company.
-As of March 31, 2017, 7,153,305 restricted shares (excluding those forfeited) have been granted to certain executive officers and other employees under the 2013 Plan, and 11,492,600 restricted shares (excluding those forfeited) have been granted to certain executive officers and other employees under the 2014 Plan.
-Our unrecognized share-based compensation expenses relating to the restricted shares granted under each of the 2013 Plan and the 2014 Plan amounted to US\$10.0 million and US\$11.9 million, respectively, as of March 31, 2017.
+As of March 31, 2018, 7,089,155 restricted shares (excluding those forfeited) have been granted to certain executive officers and other employees under the 2014 Plan, we are authorized to issue a maximum number of 14,195,412 restricted shares to our directors, officers, employees and advisors or consultants to our company.
+As of March 31, 2018, 10,305,350 restricted shares (excluding those forfeited) have been granted to certain executive officers and other employees under the 2014 Plan.
+As of March 31, 2018, our unrecognized share-based compensation expenses relating to the restricted shares granted under each of the 2010 Plan, the 2013 Plan and the 2014 Plan amounted to US\$8.0 million, US\$0.9 million and US\$6.4 million, respectively.
 See "Item 6.
-Directors, Senior Management and
+Directors